 The current state of e-bikes regulation varies dramatically across state and local jurisdictions, causing confusion.
 The confusion stems from the wide variety of devices and technologies on the market, perceived overlap of legal entities’ jurisdiction over the device, outdated or absent laws and regulations, and inconsistency of terms used to describe e-bikes.
 This confusion creates uncertainty for manufacturers and dealers and makes riders wary of embracing e-bikes.

-One of the biggest concerns people have about e-bikes and their use, especially on shared-use paths, is speed.
-Currently, the Consumer Product...Read more
+One of the biggest concerns people have about e-bikes and their use, especially on shared-use paths, is speed....Read more

 The video begins at 1:12.